trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Loading RSA Keys {#loading-rsa-keys}

-{% include callout.html content="**Step 1.** Starting from the last step of the Generating Keys section, select all of the text in the Private box (CTRL+A), and copy the text (CTRL+C)." type="primary" %}
+{% include callout.html content="**Step 1.** Starting from the last step of the Generating Keys section, select all of the text in the Private box (CTRL+A), and copy the text (CTRL+C)." type="default" %}

 {% include image.html file="image15.png" max-width="465" %}

-{% include callout.html content="**Step 2.** Click on the Keys tab of the OnlyKey Chrome App." type="primary" %}
+{% include callout.html content="**Step 2.** Click on the Keys tab of the OnlyKey Chrome App." type="default" %}

-{% include callout.html content="**Step 3.** Put the OnlyKey into config mode doing the following" type="primary" %}
+{% include callout.html content="**Step 3.** Put the OnlyKey into config mode doing the following" type="default" %}

 *   Ensure OnlyKey is unlocked
 *   Hold the 6 button down for more than 5 seconds, and then release, you will see the light turn off.
 *   Re-enter your PIN, you will see the OnlyKey LED fade in and out continuously (Red if OnlyKey Color) while in config mode.

-{% include callout.html content="**Step 4.** Paste the copied private key into the RSA Private Key box and then enter the same Passphrase you used when you generated your private key." type="primary" %}
+{% include callout.html content="**Step 4.** Paste the copied private key into the RSA Private Key box and then enter the same Passphrase you used when you generated your private key." type="default" %}

 Select the slot where you would like to store this key, there are 4 RSA slots available.